 Timing.
 Rowers must concentrate on moving with the rower in front of them.
 This includes stroke rate, ratio, hand height, entry at the catch, and tap down at the finish.
 This is not easy and requires full concentration.

 Good timing is critical to good balance.
-When the balance is poor, a high level of concentration is required to correct it.
+When the boat balance is poor, a high level of concentration is required to correct it.

 Power is dependent on timing and balance – without them a rower cannot effectively apply power.
 The application of power must be consistent with timing and balance.
 Without timing and balance, power is wasted.